Image 1 of 8

 Sold Out

-Royal Fern may be the only vascular plant to be found on all seven continents!
-That’s not the only astounding fact because ancestors of this fern are in the fossil record up to 365 million years ago.
-Finally, they are tall and stately, can live up to 100 years old.
+Ancestors of Royal fern are in the fossil record up to 365 million years ago, they are tall and stately, and can live up to 100 years old.
 All of this, at least in our estimation, earns the title Royal Fern!

 Royal Fern is considered an obligate wetland plant.
 It can grow in a wide range of sun and shade, but it must be wet.
-It is often found growing in the same place as Sensitive Fern.
+It is often found growing in the same place as Sensitive Fern, Ostrich Fern, and Cinnamon Fern.

 The fronds are twice compound and leaflets are made up of 7-10 alternating pinnae on each side of the stem.
 The pinnae are oblong in shape and usually have smooth edges.
 Leaf color can be variable from brown to red to green.